 Olympus PT-EP14 for the OMD E-M1 Mark II Review

-Micro four-thirds offer some very small and economical packages which are very appealing for the amateur or hobbyist, as well as their top-end cameras and lenses.
+Micro four-thirds offer some very small and economical packages, which are very appealing for the amateur or hobbyist and their top-end cameras and lenses.

 Mirrorless M43 Cameras

-The sensor size on an M43 format camera is larger than on compacts point and shoots, which are the cheapest way to get your feet wet, so to speak, in underwater photography.
+The sensor size on an M43 format camera is larger than on compact point and shoots, which are the cheapest way to get your feet wet, so to speak, in underwater photography.

 The images of the M43 cameras possess a higher dynamic range and less noise – which is vital in the low-light conditions you will find underwater.

 Of course, the dynamic range and noise levels are somewhat improved when moving up to the full-frame cameras, but the bodies and lenses of the micro four-thirds systems are also much smaller than those of the DSLR underwater systems.